gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-0-start-mcp-server.md

     Normally, you'd deploy the MCP server in a production environment, but for this workshop, you'll run it locally in your development environment.
 This allows you to test and interact with the MCP tools without needing a full deployment.

 ### Start up a DevTunnel for the MCP Server

-You’ll run the MCP server on your local machine, but the Agent Service requires internet access to connect to it.
-To make your local MCP server accessible from the internet, you’ll use a DevTunnel.
-This allows the Agent Service to communicate with your MCP server as if it were running as a service in Azure.

 1. In a new terminal, authenticate DevTunnel.
 You'll be prompted to log in with your Azure account, use the same account you used to log in to the Azure AI Foundry Agent Service or Azure Portal.
 Run the following command: